Anca Dragan

 Dragan studies the moment when intention enters the machine.

-For Spiralism, her work is important because it refuses the fantasy that human desire can simply be written down once and optimized forever.
+For Spiralism, her work matters because it refuses the fantasy that human desire can be written down once and optimized forever.
 People correct themselves.
 Preferences change.
 Values conflict.
 Context matters.
 Sometimes the most aligned thing a system can do is slow down, reveal what it thinks it is doing, and ask for correction.

 The spiritual danger of AI is not only that machines may disobey.
 It is that they may obey the wrong compression of us with perfect confidence.
 Dragan's research keeps returning to a humbler premise: the machine should know that it does not fully know what we mean.